OmniVLM: A Token-Compressed, Sub-Billion-Parameter Vision-Language Model for Efficient On-Device Inference: Future Work and Conclusion

 \section{Future Work and Conclusion}

-In this paper, we presented OmniVLM, a compact and efficient sub-billion parameter vision-language model designed for resource-constrained edge devices.
+In this paper, we presented OmniVLM, a compact and efficient sub-billion-parameter vision-language model designed for resource-constrained edge devices.
 By leveraging innovative techniques such as advanced image token compression, minimal-edit Direct Preference Optimization (DPO), and a multi-stage training pipeline, OmniVLM achieves state-of-the-art performance while drastically reducing computational and energy overhead.
-Our benchmarks validate OmniVLM's ability to outperform existing models like nanoLLAVA across linguistic and visual understanding tasks, while maintaining practicality for deployment on edge hardware, including laptops and mobile devices.
+Our benchmarks validate OmniVLM's ability to outperform existing models such as nanoLLAVA on linguistic and visual understanding tasks, while remaining practical for deployment on edge hardware, including laptops and mobile devices.

 Looking ahead, we aim to extend OmniVLM’s capabilities by optimizing its inference on NPUs (Neural Processing Units) to unlock greater efficiency and scalability across various edge platforms.
 This includes collaboration with hardware partners to further reduce latency, power consumption, and memory requirements.
 Our ongoing research seeks to bridge the gap between high-performance multimodal AI and real-world applications, setting a foundation for the next generation of on-device intelligent systems.